RACV Logo

 Day 5 - Cappadocia

 We begin our sightseeing in the beautiful Ihlara Valley this morning, a 14-kilometre-long canyon formed by the Melendiz River thousands of years ago.
 Once bustling with life, this valley housed thousands of dwellings and about a hundred cave churches, whispering tales of its former vibrant past.
 Later, we head to the Zelve Valley, once a bustling hub for Christians from the 9th to 13th centuries.
 Today, it's an outdoor museum, where we can wander among ancient dwellings and incredible churches carved into the rocks.
 After some time exploring this fascinating open-air museum, we return to our hotel.
 Optional Excursion Hot Air Balloon Ride – Gently float over the countryside in complete harmony with the deep canyons and lush fertile valleys of Cappadocia.
 Gentle winds carry you over places that could never be reached except by balloon.
-45mins - from Euro 340pp
+45mins - from Euro 340pp.
+Cash only.

 Day 6 - Cappadocia

 Today, we will explore the secluded monastic valley of Paşabaği, renowned for its abundant rock-carved dwellings and churches.
 We’ll then visit the local municipality carpet cooperation where we’ll learn about the production of famous Turkish carpets.
 In the afternoon, we travel to the unique Göreme Valley.
 Over thousands of years, the rain has eroded this landscape to give rise to strange rock formations known as 'Fairy Chimneys'.
 Many of these formations now have homes and churches carved into them.
 Some of the grottoes are even magnificently decorated with colourful frescoes depicting biblical scenes.
-Optional Excursion Turkish Night – This performance demonstrates the traditional way in which a woman gets married in Turkey.
-Enjoy the entertaining folklore dances from different parts of Turkey.
-During the night the waiters will serve soft drinks and alcoholic beverages.
-2-3hrs - from Euro 45pp (minimum 5 people)

 Day 7 - Cappadocia